deepaksithu/Data_Visualization_with_Tableau_Notes/Lesson_3_Data_Visualizations_in_Tableau.md

 - CTRL+select several variables and see highlighted graphs in "show me"

 **31. Video: Small Multiples and Dual Axis**
-- create small multiples (aka facet grids) by dragging addiitonal values into the columns or rows
+- create small multiples (aka facet grids) by dragging additional values into the columns or rows
 - **dual axis** - used to compare two variables on one plot
 - right click the variable and select "dual axis" to put onto one plot
 - can also create this by dragging variable onto the right wall of plot area

 **36. Video: Groups and Sets**
-- two ways to group data in tablea: groups and sets
+- two ways to group data in Tableau: groups and sets
 - drag a box over cluster of data to look at
   - hover over, or right-click a data point
   - create a group from here with link icon (paperclip)